isb-cgc/readthedocs/docs/source/sections/webapp/IGV-Browser.rst

 Accessing the IGV Browser from the Web Application
 --------------------------------------------------

-To access IGV, first select a cohort and then go to the cohort file list page by clicking on the "File Browser" button at the top of the pa.
+To access IGV, first select a cohort and then go to the cohort file list page by clicking on the "File Browser" button at the top of the page.

 .. image:: cohort.PNG

 On the File Browser page, click on IGV in the top menu bar.

 The resulting file list can be filtered using the Build (HG19 or HG38) and the other filters listed on the left.
 Click the View checkbox (far right column) for each file that you want to view in IGV.
 Sometimes the checkbox cannot be checked; here are some reasons why:
  - Many files viewable in IGV may require that the user have dbGaP authorization to view controlled access data.
 If the user has been authenticated and authorized through the user details page, the user will be able to select files.
 Otherwise the cursor will be disabled when the user hovers over a checkbox.
 Open source data such as the CCLE project do not require dbGaP authorization and can be viewed by any authenticated user.
  - Only a maximum of five files can be selected for viewing at a time.